MrOlm/inStrain/docs/example_output.rst

 length
   The total length of the scaffold

+consensus_SNPs
+  The number of locations along the genome where both samples have the base at >= 5x coverage, and the consensus allele in each sample is different

+population_SNPs
+  The number of locations along the genome where both samples have the base at >= 5x coverage, and no alleles are shared between either sample.
+See inStrain manuscript for more details.

 popANI
+  The average nucleotide identity among compared bases between the two scaffolds, based on population_SNPs.
+Calculated using the formula popANI = (compared_bases_count - population_SNPs) / compared_bases_count

+conANI
-  The average nucleotide identity among compared bases between the two scaffolds.
+  The average nucleotide identity among compared bases between the two scaffolds, based on consensus_SNPs.
+Calculated using the formula conANI = (compared_bases_count - consensus_SNPs) / compared_bases_count

 inStrain profile_genes
 -----------